Mark Rydell: Feature films

-Rydell made the TV movie McBride and Groom (1993) and the feature Intersection (1994).
-He directed the TV movies Crime of the Century (1996), which starred Isabella Rossellini and Stephen Rea, and James Dean (2001), which earned actor James Franco a Golden Globe award.
+Rydell made the television movie McBride and Groom (1993) and the feature Intersection (1994).
+He directed the television movies Crime of the Century (1996), which starred Isabella Rossellini and Stephen Rea, and James Dean (2001), which earned actor James Franco a Golden Globe award.
 Rydell also acted in the movie, playing Jack L. Warner (head of Warner Bros).
 He was credited as executive producer on An Unfinished Life (2005).

 In 2006, Rydell directed the movie Even Money.
 His last credit to date was an episode of Masters of Science Fiction, "A Clean Escape".

 Three years later – working with actor Martin Landau and screenwriter/playwright Lyle Kessler – he produced an education seminar, The Total Picture Seminar.
 The two-day event covers the disciplines of acting, directing, and writing for film.
 The three have worked together as a team for many decades at The Actors Studio teaching and coaching professional actors, writers, and directors.
 In 2010, Rydell joined the Advisory Board of Openfilm, an online video sharing site created to help aspiring independent filmmakers.

 He executive produced the documentary A Coup in Camelot (2015).

 Personal life

-Mortimer H. Rydell was born on March 23, 1929, to a Jewish family in New York City.
+Mortimer H. Rydell was born on March 23, 1929 to a Jewish family in New York City.

 Rydell married actress Joanne Linville in 1962.
 The couple had two children, Amy and Christopher, both actors.
 Rydell and Linville divorced in 1973.
 Rydell had another son, Alexander, from his second marriage to documentary producer Esther Rydell.
 That union ended in divorce in 2007.